-The advanced studies program is an enrichment program for juniors and seniors in high school.
+The Jumpstart program is an enrichment program for juniors and seniors in high school.
 Students in this program will complete all Northeast State admission requirements (with the exception of the high school diploma) prior to enrolling in college classes.
 The details of this program are as follows:

 - 1. Students must have junior or senior standing in high school. - 2.
-Courses may meet specified high school graduation requirements. - 3.
-Students must complete an Application for Admission, and provide a high school transcript, and ACT or SAT scores. - 4.
-Students enrolling in general education courses (English Composition, history, math, psychology etc.) or in courses requiring English, math or reading as prerequisites must have an ACT composite score of 19 with a sub-score of 19 in English or math and reading; or an SAT composite score of 910 with a 450 Math and 460 verbal score.
+Courses may meet specified high school graduation requirements.

-- 5. Students seeking to enroll in technical education courses must consult with their high school counselor or the Office of Evening and Distance Education prior to enrolling. - 6.
-Applicants must provide a written statement from their high school principal specifying the college courses that will be substituted for the remaining high school courses needed for high school graduation. - 7.
-Courses taken must be selected by the student in consultation with the high school counselor or principal and the Dean of Evening and Distance Education. - 8.
-Students may not enroll in more than 10 credit hours per semester. - 9.
-Exceptions to the above criteria must be approved by the high school principal and the Vice President for Academic and Student Affairs.
+- 3. Students must complete an Application for Admission, and provide a high school transcript, and ACT or SAT scores. - 4.
+Students enrolling in general education courses (English Composition, history, math, psychology etc.) or in courses requiring English, math or reading as prerequisites must have an ACT composite score of 19 with a sub-score of 19 in English or math and reading; or an SAT composite score of 910 with a 450 Math and 460 verbal score. - 5.
+Students seeking to enroll in technical education courses must consult with their high school counselor or the Office of Evening and Distance Education prior to enrolling. - 6.
+Dual enrollment students must provide a written statement from their high school principal specifying the college course(s) that will be substituted for courses required for high school graduation. - 7.
+Dual enrollment home school students must provide a written statement from the umbrella school specifying the college course(s) that will be substituted for courses required for high school graduation. - 8.
+Joint enrollment students must provide a written statement from the high school principal indicating approval for the student's concurrent enrollment in college courses. - 9.
+Students must consult with the Dean of Evening and Distance Education prior to enrollment in Jumpstart courses. - 10.
+Students requesting to enroll in more than 10 semester credit hours must have prior approval from the Dean of Evening and Distance Education. - 11.
+The Vice President for Academic and Student Affairs must approve any exception to the above criteria.